Revisiting a classic on National Album Day: ’Endtroducing…..’ is now more than 20 years old, but it’s as good as ever

-There is a Spotify playlist at the end of this article that contains DJ Shadow's Endtroducing, which means that one of the greatest albums of all time is simply a mouse movement and a click away.
+There is a Spotify link here that contains DJ Shadow’s Endtroducing, which means that one of the greatest albums of all time is simply a mouse movement and a click away.
 Think about it, a piece of near-perfect art, and all you have to do to hear it is gently press a button and - boom - there it is.

 But things were very different in 1999.

 In 1999, I still firmly identified as an indie kid, but had started to investigate the existence of other genres, particularly as June of that year saw the launch of Napster.
 I had an enquiring musical mind, a piece of illegal software, a 56.6k dial-up modem, and I was not afraid to use it (unless my dad wanted to make a phone call).

 I have no idea how or why I first decided to investigate DJ Shadow - I must have read something, or one of my friends must have mentioned him - but his name sounded cool, and so I ventured to my local HMV to find a record to buy.
 I found nothing, and it took a few phonecalls to discover that the only Shadow record available in the big chain’s entire London area was a solitary US import of Pre-Emptive Strike - a collection of early singles which he’d issued at the start of his career.
 Off I went to Oxford Street, paid my £18 (a truly extortionate amount, even in those days), took it home and unleashed its wares.